Define Workload Requirements

 Communication Requirements

-Identify what your workload communication requirements are for communication gateways and internet connectivity, inter-VCN connectivity, and accessing Oracle Services Network.
+Identify your workload requirements for communication gateways and internet connectivity, inter-VCN connectivity, and accessing the Oracle Services Network (OSN).

 OCI Communication Gateways